-As an expat, once you get past the most obvious things that differ from what you are used to, you start to develop a kind of sixth sense when it comes to detecting strange stuff that goes on around you… and let me tell you, it’s fun!
+As an international, once you get past the most obvious things that differ from what you‘re used to, you start to develop a sixth sense when it comes to detecting strange stuff that goes on around you — and let me tell you, it’s fun!

-Here is a list of just five weird things I have found after careful observation of the Dutchies and their beautiful country (okay, mostly sitting in a café with not much to do).
+Here is a list of just five weird things I found after careful observation of the Dutchies and their beautiful country. 👇

 1. Schoolbags on flagpoles

-Apparently, if a high school senior lives in a house that happens to have a flagpole, they shall hang out their schoolbag as a sign that they passed all their final exams, and thus, are graduating (eindexamen uitslag).
-It represents throwing their bag out the window (quite literally) because it is no longer needed.
-My conclusion: very cute!
+Apparently, if a high school senior lives in a house that happens to have a flagpole, they shall hang out their schoolbag as a sign that they passed all their final exams, and thus, are graduating (eindexamen uitslag)!

 - a ladder